 set vpn ipsec ike-group <ike group> dead-peer-detection action restart

 set vpn ipsec ike-group <ike group> dead-peer-detection interval 30

 set vpn ipsec ike-group <ike group> dead-peer-detection timeout 120

 mca-ctrl -t dump-cfg

 set vpn ipsec ike-group ?).
 Alternatively, type the command

 Click here to expand and see an example of what the config.gateway.json should look like.
 Be sure to double check the name is correct according to the user tip above!

 3. The new VPN portion will appear in the correct format.
-Copy and paste that output into the controller in a previously created config.gateway.json file located in your UniFi Network Controller.
+Copy and paste that output into UniFi Network in a previously created config.gateway.json file located in your UniFi Network application.
 Refer to the config.gateway.json article for more information.
 When using a Cloud Key, create the file in /srv/unifi/data/sites/(siteID)/config.gateway.json.
-If the controller is running on Windows or Linux, this article explains where to save the file.
+If the application is running on Windows or Linux, this article explains where to save the file.

 4. The file will be saved on the next provision (double check to make sure there are no errors in it, you can run the text through a json validator such as JSON Formatter).